cysouw/diathesis/text/c03_summaryDia.md

 ### *Kontinuitätskausativ* (*halten+am‑Infinitiv*) {#sec:summary-kontinuitatskausativ}

 The ~~Kontinuitätskausativ~~ (full discussion in [@sec:zuminfinitive-halten-causative]) uses the light verb *halten* with an *am‑Infinitiv*.
 This diathesis adds a causer to an intransitive verb.
 It is typically used with the verb *laufen* 'to run' [@next a], but it is also attested with other agentive intransitive verbs.
-However, the subject of the intransitive is typicaly an inanimate object, like *Laden* 'shop' in [@next a].
+However, the subject of the intransitive is typically an inanimate object, like *Laden* 'shop' in [@next a].
 Additionally, verbs describing heat production like *brennen* 'to burn' [@next b] are frequently attested with this diathesis.
 The *halten+am‑Infinitiv* diathesis expresses that a process is kept ongoing by the added causer.
 The light verb *halten* is also used in the related *Kausativkontinuativ* epithesis (see [@sec:summary-kausativkontinuativ]).

 ::: ex
 - Der Laden läuft. \